hi5/CL3/docs/cl3api.md

 Search the Clipboard history for "string" and return the **text** in an Array.
 String is converted to a case insensitive regular expression and will find words independent on their position.
-(e.g. "search this" will resturn all entries with the words 'search' AND 'this' somewhere in the text.
+(e.g. "search this" will return all entries with the words 'search' AND 'this' somewhere in the text.
 By default it returns all results, but you can limit the number of results.

 ```autohotkey